ElisabethStrunk/LinuxServerConfiguration/deploy_your_project.md

 sudo a2enmod wsgi
 ```
 If your application needs a different version, you will have to make custom builds of Python and mod_wsgi.<br>
-My [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application was developed and tested with Python 3.7, so the following steps are necessary:
+My [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application will use Python 3.7, so the following steps are necessary:

 * Install prerequisites:
     ```bash